HeisenBugDev/Euphoria-web/README.md

 Fork the repo, write tests, code a feature, submit a PR.

 If you are having problems on mac with bundler, try running this instead `CC=gcc bundle install`.
-Make sure gcc is a command first and if not, use the good 'ol homebrew to install it!
+Make sure gcc is a command first and if not, use the good 'ol homebrew to install it (Version 4.2 is the most common I've seen.)!

 ## Bugs and Planned Features